Consensas/consensas-ansible/README.md

 You'll need to have Ansible installed on your computer and root access to edit [/etc/hosts](https://www.thegeekdiary.com/understanding-etc-hosts-file-in-linux/).

+One word of advice: make these your own - copy and modify as you see fit for your system.
+Don't expect super parameterized general scripts here.
+It's a jumping off point.

 ## Inventory

 Ansible uses an "inventory" file to describe all the hosts upon